 Some pics of what the above graphs would look like (taken from the codepen links):

 Traffic to BigQuery is a limited resource and minimizing its usage while keeping our users happy is a big challenge.
 We should try to only calculate statistics that will be consumed by our users.
 In this vein, stats will be calculated in the following manner:

 - We generate new stats every week (or every month), depending on various factors such as Google's generosity, the money that we can afford to spend etc.

 - We only generate new stats for users who have logged in at least once in the last month.
-This can be easily tracked by redis.
+We can modify the user table in PostgreSQL to add a column that keeps track of when a user logged in last.
 If a user comes after a month, we show them their old stats with a message saying something along the lines of "Hi, long time no see, we don't have new data for you, here's the old one while we're working on new stats for you".

 - For entities, we only generate stats for the top X listened entities in the last cycle.
 This is okay in my opinion because for entities that aren't listened to much, there won't be a major change in their graphs over our cycle.
 Of course, we provide an option for users to request new stats for some particular entity on the respective entity view, which we'll again track in redis.

 Since statistics generation is a batch operation performed after some interval of time, we need to save these stats somewhere in the meanwhile.
 This will be done in the PostgreSQL database.